hayekian/aws-polly/README.md

-# ang-web-api-seed
+# aws-polly

-seed project that has angularJS, a webapi controller, and forms authentication... based on existing project.. this is NOT clean and tidy
+project that usilizes aws polly text to speech service.. also provides a simple skeleton for AngularJS 1.x development with C#/WebAPI backend